statamic/docs/content/collections/docs/assets.md

 |   `-- not-in-here
 ```

+Make sure to also set the [visibility](#visibility) to `private`.

+## Visibility

+Your filesystem's disk can have a `visibility` which is abstraction of file permissions.
+You can set it to `public` or `private`,
+which essentially controls whether they're accessible or not.

+Be sure to set `'visibility' => 'public',` if you want to be able to see, interact with, and manipulate files in your container.

-If you're using a service based driver like Amazon S3, make sure you **do not** set the `visibility` to anything other than `private`.
+> If you're using a service based driver like Amazon S3, and you want the files to be accessibly by URL, make sure you set the [visibility](#visibility) to `public`.

 ## Blueprints